Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Appendix C

-Here Pf is a pfaffian, elements of a skew-symmetric matrix $w_{ij}(k)= \langle u_i(k)| \hat{T}| u_j(k) \rangle$ are calculated at time-reversal invariant momenta ${\bf K}$ in the reduced Brillouin zone, $u_i$ are eigenvectors of the Hamiltonian given by Eq.~\eqref{BdG} for $k_z=0$, and $\hat{T}=is_yK$ is the operator of the time-reversal symmetry.
-To calculate this invariant, we use the basis in which the Hamiltonian has the form~\eqref{hfirst}.
-The operator of the time-reversal symmetry in this basis is $\tilde{T}=W^{T}s_yW iK=ic_zt_yK$ where $W$ is given by Eq.~\eqref{W}, $c_z$ is the Pauli matrix in the space from Eq.~\eqref{hfirst}, $t_y$ is the Pauli matrix acting in the space of the spin-orbital index $(\rho=1,\rho=-1)$.
+Nematic superconductor with the spin vortex belongs to the DIII symmetry class that is classified by $Z_2$ topological invariant Eq.~\eqref{Z2_gen}.
+Here we calculate this value following Ref.~\onlinecite{Chiu2016}.
+In formula~\eqref{Z2_gen} the elements of a skew-symmetric matrix $w_{ij}(k)= \langle u_i(k)| \hat{T}| u_j(k) \rangle$ are calculated at time-reversal invariant momenta ${\bf K}$ in the reduced Brillouin zone, $u_i$ are eigenvectors of the Hamiltonian given by Eq.~\eqref{BdG} for $k_z=0$, and $\hat{T}=is_yK$ is the operator of the time-reversal symmetry.
+We use here the basis in which the Hamiltonian has the form~\eqref{hfirst}.
+The operator of the time-reversal symmetry in this basis is $\tilde{T}=W^{T}s_yW iK=ic_zt_yK$, where $W$ is given by Eq.~\eqref{W}.
 Explicitly,

 In these terms, the Hamiltonian can be rewritten as

 Eigenvectors of the Hamiltonian are $P_{+(-)}=(\psi_+,0)$ and $(0,\psi_-)$ where $\psi_{+(-)}$ are the eigenvectors of $H_{\rho=+1(-1)}$.
 Matrix elements $P_i \tilde{T} P_j$ for the eigenvectors with the same $\rho$ vanishes and only the states with different $\rho$ contribute to $w({\bf K})$, that is, $\langle P_+ \tilde{T} P_-\rangle=\langle \psi_{+i}c_z\psi_{-j}\rangle$ and $\langle P_- \tilde{T} P_+\rangle=-\langle \psi_{-i}c_z\psi_{+j}\rangle$.
 The skew-symmetric matrix $w_{ij}$ reads